Ruhollah Khomeini: Khomeini's contact with the United States

-Supreme Leader of Iran
+Supreme Leader of Iran (1979–1989)

 Return to Iran

 Arrival of Khomeini on 1 February 1979 escorted by an Air France pilot.
-When asked about his feelings of returning from exile in the plane, he replied Hich; "None."
+Asked how he felt about his return from exile, he replied "Hichi" (Nothing).

 On 16 January 1979, the Shah left the country for medical treatment (ostensibly "on vacation"), never to return.
 Two weeks later, on Thursday, 1 February 1979, Khomeini returned in triumph to Iran, welcomed by a joyous crowd reported to be of up to five million people.
 On his chartered Air France flight back to Tehran, he was accompanied by 120 journalists, including three women.
 One of the journalists, Peter Jennings, asked: "Ayatollah, would you be so kind as to tell us how you feel about being back in Iran?"
 Khomeini answered via his aide Sadegh Ghotbzadeh: "Hichi" (Nothing).
 This statement – much discussed at the time and since – was considered by some to be reflective of his mystical beliefs and non-attachment to ego, by others to be a warning to Iranians who hoped he would be a "mainstream nationalist leader" that they were in for disappointment, or of Khomeini's disinterest in the desires, beliefs, or the needs of the Iranian populace.
 He was Time magazine's Man of the Year in 1979 for his international influence.

-Revolution
+Leader of the Revolution

 Khomeini adamantly opposed the provisional government of Shapour Bakhtiar, promising "I shall kick their teeth in.
 I appoint the government."
 On 11 February (Bahman 22), Khomeini appointed his own competing interim prime minister, Mehdi Bazargan, demanding, "since I have appointed him, he must be obeyed".
 He warned it was "God's government", and disobedience against him or Bazargan was considered a "revolt against God", and "revolt against God is Blasphemy".

 As Khomeini's movement gained momentum, soldiers began to defect to his side and Khomeini declared ill fortune on troops who did not surrender.
-On 11 February, as revolt spread and armories were taken over, the military declared neutrality and the Bakhtiar regime collapsed.
+On 11 February, as the revolt spread and armories were taken over, the military declared neutrality and the Bakhtiar regime collapsed.
 On 30 and 31 March 1979, a referendum to replace the monarchy with an Islamic Republic—with the question: "should the monarchy be abolished in favour of an Islamic Government?"—passed with 98% voting in favour of the replacement.